Patrick Kennedy (director): Patrick Kennedy Theatre Machine

-Kennedy launched The Patrick Kennedy Theatre Machine on 14 January 2018.
-It creates impulsive, chimerical stage productions summoned from deep inside the unconscious which turbulently reverberate.
-It produces multi-layered, deeply complex theatre pieces which speak to the transcendental phenomenology of humanity.
-Under Patrick Kennedy's deeply idiosyncratic aesthetic direction, The Patrick Kennedy Theatre Machine incorporates vaudeville, philosophy, slapstick, dadaism, surrealism and limitless other divergent sources.
+Patrick Kennedy Theatre Machine is a theatre company founded on January 14, 2018, by Patrick Kennedy.
+The theater is known for producing experimental stage works.
+Under Kennedy’s artistic direction, its productions draw on a range of influences, including vaudeville, philosophy, slapstick comedy, Dadaism, and surrealism.

 A statement from Patrick Kennedy said, "50 years after Richard Foreman founded his Ontological-Hysteric Theater, I thought it critical that we answer the need for a new avant garde theatre company which continues Richard's work in the exploration of consciousness.
 This is especially important given the perilous social, economic and political times we live in."